-The original , fingers crossed, that it really is an original, because I wanted one for a long time.
-There really isn't anything good to say about the specifications on this , it's all , it has a crappy lens, not many setting options, but that's just until you try it, because this camera is fantastic – and a legend in the toy camera world – of course it's all a matter of taste, if you want your photo's to be crisp sharp, then this camera is definitely not for you.
+The original Diana, fingers crossed, that it really is an original, because I wanted one for a long time.
+There really isn’t anything good to say about the specifications on this camera, it’s all plastic, it has a crappy lens, not many setting options, but that’s just until you try it, because this camera is fantastic – and a legend in the toy camera world – of course it’s all a matter of taste, if you want your photo’s to be crisp sharp, then this camera is definitely not for you.

 The whole reason I started analog photography again, after a long period of just shooting digital, was this kind of photography, the toy camera look.